yagpdb-cc/yagpdb-cc/website/docs/fun/overview.md

 title: Overview
 ---

-These commands are standalone.
-Pick and choose which CCs you wish to add.
-These commands are all based around fun concepts, i.e quoting messages, text to emoji, etc.
+These commands are centered around bringing fun to your server.
+They are, for the most part, standalone: pick and choose which CCs you wish to add.

-As usual, there is a leading comment showing the trigger and description of the CC.
+As usual, there are instructions describing where to put the script and which trigger to use on the pages corresponding to the individual commands.